p-ranav/cppgit2/README.md

 ### Error Handling

-At the moment, `cppgit2` throws a custom `git_exception` anytime the return value from `libgit2` API indicates an error.
+At the moment, `cppgit2` throws a custom `git_exception` anytime the return value from `libgit2` indicates that an error has occurred.
 Typically `libgit2` functions respond with a return code (0 = good, anything else = error). `git_error_last` holds the most recent error message in case of errors.

 Here's a typical example of a wrapped function: